Sayfullah-Saied/Networks-Projects/Start-up-company/README.md

 <br>
 <hr>

-- when connecting to the wireless network the device is assigned ip from the that network
+- when connecting to the wireless network the device is assigned ip from that network

 <img width="701" height="563" alt="6" src="https://github.com/user-attachments/assets/8afcd028-6ae4-4998-b36c-5c35e20463f2" />
 <hr>